TrackWorx is a system to create any kind of game that needs things to run on rails.

 Two driver modules are provided.
 You don’t need to use either, but they make it easy to create powered vehicles (rather than those than just use rail physics)

-TWVehicleModuleSound updates a sound entity’s volume and pitch based on the speed of the vehicle.
-Use this to create an engine noise.
+- TWVehicleModuleSound updates a sound entity’s volume and pitch based on the speed of the vehicle.
+Use this to create engine noise.
+Experimental - this can now also play track joint noises (ie clickety clack) as the vehicle travels.

-Blockers can be placed anywhere on the track, turned on or off or moved around - useful for signals, the end of station platforms, or other vehicles on the line.
+TWTransform.
+They can be placed anywhere on the track, turned on or off or moved around - useful for signals, the end of station platforms, or other vehicles on the line.
 Running out of track is also an automatic blocker, as is track that’s been set inactive.
-Vehicles will detect blockers ahead that are within their braking distance - once one is detected the two driver modules will apply the brakes to stop in the right place.
+Vehicles with a TWVehicleModuleAutoDriver or TWVehicleModuleManualDriver will detect blockers ahead that are within their braking distance - once one is detected the driver will apply the brakes to stop in the right place.

 You can place seat(s) on a vehicle, and allow riders (players) to “sit” in them.
 Riders can have a TWRiderCamera on their player template that they use to provide a suitable viewpoint on the vehicle.
 Optionally, each seat can specify a template to spawn onto any rider to enable special behaviours or UI, eg driver controls, speedometer etc.